nacos-group/nacos-mcp-router/README.md

 ## Helm Deployment

-You can deploy nacos-mcp-router and its dependencies (Nacos, MySQL) using the provided Helm chart.
+You can use the provided Helm chart to deploy nacos-mcp-router and its dependencies (Nacos, MySQL) with one click, and automatically expose the service via a load balancer (SLB).

 ### 1. Prepare values